On the Parameterized Complexity of Sparsest Cut and Small-set Expansion Problems: Unweighted version

+\begin{remark} By W[1]-hardness result of Theorem~\ref{thm:w1}, the running time of the algorithm is unlikely to be improved to $f(k,\tw)n^{O(1)}$. \end{remark}

-\Cref{thm:tw} implies that for every fixed $k\geq 2$ the problem $k$SC is FPT with the parameter treewidth and since treewidth of a graph is bounded by its minimum vertex cover, this implies fixed-parameter tractability of $k$SC with the parameter minimum vertex cover $\tau$.
-However, the proposed algorithm uses exponential space in the parameter $\tau$.
-Here, we give an FPT algorithm that uses polynomial space in the parameter $\tau$.
+\Cref{thm:tw} implies that for every fixed $k\geq 2$ the unweighted $k$SC is FPT with the parameter treewidth $\tw$, while, in contrast, the weighted version is NP-hard for every $k,\tw\geq 3$ (\Cref{cor:NPtw3}).
+Also, since treewidth of a graph is bounded by its vertex cover number, this implies fixed-parameter tractability of the unweighted $k$SC with the parameter vertex cover number $\vc$, in the sense that $k$SC can be solved in time $O(k^{\vc})\, n^{O(k)}$.
+This gives rise to the question that if $k$SC can be solved in time $f(k,\vc)\, n^{O(1)}$ for some computable function $f$.
+In the following theorem, we give an affirmative answer to this question by proving that $k$SC is FPT with respect to $(k,\vc)$.

-\begin{theorem} For every fixed integer $k\geq 2$, there is an algorithm which solves the unweighted $k$SC in time $O(k^{\tau+1} n^{4k+1})$ and in polynomial space, where $n,\tau$ are respectively the order and the size of the minimum vertex cover of the input graph. \end{theorem}
+\begin{theorem} For every fixed integer $k\geq 2$, there is an algorithm that solves the unweighted $k$SC in time $2^{O(k^2\vc^k \log \vc)}\, n^{O(1)}$ and in polynomial space, where $n$ and $\vc$ are respectively the order and the size of the vertex cover number of the input graph. \end{theorem}

+In order to prove this theorem, we need the following classical result by Lenstra which states that \textsc{Integer Programming} is FPT with respect to the number of variables.